 Gray is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Gray is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Gray who work in office and administrative support (16.57%), healthcare (13.01%), and teaching (9.52%).
+Overall, Gray is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Gray who work in office and administrative support (23.47%), management occupations (13.60%), and sales jobs (7.82%).

-Being a small city, Gray does not have a public transit system used by locals to get to and from work.
+Gray is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Gray is somewhat higher than in the average US city of 21.84%: 25.56% of adults 25 and older in the city have at least a bachelor's degree.
+The population of Gray overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Gray, 22.55% have at least a bachelor's degree.

-Gray is an extremely ethnically-diverse city.
+Gray is a very ethnically-diverse city.
 The people who call Gray home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gray residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gray include English, German, Italian, and African.
+Important ancestries of people in Gray include English, Irish, German, European, and Italian.

 The most common language spoken in Gray is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Italian and Spanish.